davidbrewer/tmux-conf/README.md

 My tmux configuration.
 Built upon the excellent foundation provided by Brian P. Hogan's excellent book "tmux".
 Actually. to be perfectly honest there's not much here yet EXCEPT that foundation.

+This version supports the version of Tmux found in Ubuntu Bionic, which is 2.6.
+If you want to use it with an older version, check the branches of this repository.

 Additional Notes
 ================